For updated information about RMD, please visit our new website.

-Hettie Richardson, Research Methods Division Chair
+John Kammeyer-Mueller, Research Methods Division Chair

-- Perhaps the most valuable benefit that comes with RMD membership is access to RMNet.
-As a question-and-answer listserv and searchable archive, RMNet offers first-hand access to RMD’s most valuable resource: thousands of knowledgeable and helpful member-experts.
+1) RMNet: As a question-and-answer listserv and searchable archive, RMNet offers first-hand access to RMD’s most valuable resource: thousands of knowledgeable and helpful member-experts.
 If you have a tough question about analyses, study design, measurement, or almost anything else, you will find the answer on RMNet—but participation is open only to members of RMD.
 For more information, please visit our dedicated RMNet page.

-- In addition to our offerings at AOM, we also have a long history of providing methods-related professional development at regional and international conferences such as for the Southern Management Association, Eastern Academy of Management, and the ISEOR International Conference and Doctoral Seminar on Research Methods.
+4) In addition to our offerings at AOM, we also have a long history of providing methods-related professional development at regional and international conferences such as for the Southern Management Association, Eastern Academy of Management, and the ISEOR International Conference and Doctoral Seminar on Research Methods.

-- Good measurement is a critical element of good research.
+6) Good measurement is a critical element of good research.
 To this end, RMD maintains the “Measure Chest” as a wiki-based archive of measures used by organizational scholars.
 Visit this page to learn more about the Measure Chest.

 None of these benefits would be possible without the community of colleagues who have joined RMD and who regularly offer their generous support to RMD’s many initiatives.
 I hope you’ll become involved, as well.
 RMD wants to be your “second home” in the Academy.